dhirajchaurasiya10/Dart/README.md

 # Dart
-This contains programs to make familiar with programming.
+This contains programs to make familiar with Dart programming further to be used in flutter.